kwallis/tneil.github.com/index.md

 title: BlackBerry Open Source
 layout: default
 ---
 # Research In Motion at GitHub

 ## Overview

 Welcome to the home for [RIM](http://rim.com) projects at GitHub.

 The first repository in this [organization](https://github.com/blog/674-introducing-organizations) was [WebWorks](https://github.com/blackberry/WebWorks/commit/1a7373cb155756fb6be7ccce893d6d790ec10abf), created during [DevCon 2010](http://devblog.blackberry.com/2010/09/blackberry-webworks-and-the-open-source-community/).
-Since then we have added six more repositories covering runtimes, tools, documentation, and code samples.
-We expect more projects to follow.
+Since then we have added six more repositories covering runtimes, tools, documentation, and code samples and we expect more projects to follow.
+For the latest, and an archive of older, news, check [here](news); also see the official [BlackBerry DevBlog](http://devblog.blackberry.com/).

 Projects fall into one of the following categories: